Notre Dame vs. Navy NCAA Football Odds, Plays and Insights | November 6, 2021

 Navy Stats and Trends

-- The Midshipmen covered the spread in their only game when underdogs by 21 points or more.
+- The Midshipmen have been underdogs by 21 points or more once this year and covered the spread.

-- Navy's games this year have hit the over three times in eight opportunities (37.5%).
+- Navy's games this year have gone over the total in three out of eight opportunities (37.5%).

-- Navy is 1-1 against the spread and 1-1 overall when the team piles up over 394.5 yards.
+- Navy is 1-1 against the spread and 1-1 overall when the team picks up over 394.5 yards.

-- The Midshipmen have seven giveaways this season, while the Fighting Irish have 17 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.